Opinion: We really need to talk about ‘eldest daughter syndrome’

 As women, we feel like we have been told to fit into an impossible jigsaw puzzle that has parts of it missing.
 These pieces of the puzzle get lost in our childhood and warped in our womanhood until there is no trace of them left.
 The pressure on our eldest daughters and sons to set an example and aim for perfection is damaging.

-As a mother and eldest daughter myself, learing about “eldest daughter sydrome” has made me consider the expectations I put on my own children as they grow.
+As a mother and eldest daughter myself, learning about “eldest daughter sydrome” has made me consider the expectations I put on my own children as they grow.
 There is the side of me that believes chores are good for teaching responsibility; but on the other hand, why don’t I expect more from my younger children who happen to be boys?
 At the moment they are only little, and far too young to take on that level of responsibility; but will that attitude change as they grow?

 As a parent, it is my job to be mindful and aware of the pressures I put on my children.
 It can create mental health complications, and patterns of behaviour such as anxiety and obsessive, damaging perfectionism.